 Concussion symptoms range from unconsciousness to no outward symptoms at all.
-The most common immediate symptoms include confusion, dizziness, memory loss, ringing in the ears, clumsiness, double vision, and headache.
+The most common immediate symptoms include temporary confusion, dizziness, memory loss, ringing in the ears, clumsiness, double vision, loss of smell or taste, and headache.
 The person may not be able to tell you what time of day it is or where they are.
 They often do not initially remember the events immediately preceding or following the accident.
 Speech may be slurred, and the person may vomit or feel nauseated or fatigued.

 Over the course of hours or days, other symptoms may emerge: memory or concentration problems, sleep disturbances, changes in mood, blurred or double vision, and sensitivity to light and to sound.
 In many cases, the symptoms of concussion resolve after treatment and rest.

 The symptoms of a concussion last less than 24 hours, and often less than 6 hours, after they first appear.
 If symptoms persist, then the brain injury is more severe.
 This is called post-concussion syndrome.
 The symptoms are similar to a concussion but may also include mood changes and irritability.
 It will typically resolve within a few days but may last several weeks.

 A very young child may not be able to explain their symptoms, so adults should watch for signs of listlessness, unsteadiness, or changes in a child's mood (e.g., increased irritability) or patterns of eating or sleeping.
 A child should be closely monitored during the hours and days following a concussion.
 Ask a health care provider for more information about the signs to watch for and any special instructions to protect your child during recovery.